G-Mapper: Learning a Cover in the Mapper Construction: Methods

 The splitting algorithm has three variations based on deciding which unprocessed interval to check for Step 1.
-The three search methods include: \begin{itemize} \item The \textit{depth-first search} (DFS) method iteratively performs splitting as deep as possible choosing an interval with a bigger Anderson-Darling statistic.
+The following three search methods include: \begin{itemize} \item The \textit{depth-first search} (DFS) method iteratively splits as deep as possible by choosing an interval with a bigger Anderson-Darling statistic.
 Once a chosen interval does not split, the method backtracks and explores an unchecked interval. \item The \textit{breadth-first search} (BFS) method checks all intervals in the current cover.
 The interval with the biggest Anderson-Darling statistic is split.
-This process is repeated with the newly updated cover. \item The \textit{randomized} method randomly selects an interval where intervals with a bigger Anderson-Darling statistic have a higher probability of being chosen. \end{itemize} In this paper, we adopted the DFS method for generating $G$-Mapper graphs, which is more time-efficient than the BFS method and more reproducible than the randomized method.

-\begin{example}[$G$-Mapper Construction] \normalfont We apply the $G$-Mapper algorithm to the circle dataset given in \exref{mapper}.
+This process is repeated with the newly updated cover. \item The \textit{randomized} method selects an interval at random, with intervals having a larger Anderson-Darling statistic being more likely to be chosen. \end{itemize} In this paper, we adopted the DFS method for generating G-Mapper graphs, which is more time-efficient than the BFS method and more reproducible than the randomized method. \begin{example}[The G-Mapper Algorithm] \normalfont We apply the G-Mapper algorithm to the circle dataset given in \exref{mapper}.
 We initialize the algorithm by selecting an AD threshold equal to $10$, \goverlap equal to $0.2$, and the DBSCAN clustering algorithm.
-The $G$-Mapper algorithm starts with the cover $\{U_0\}$ consisting of one interval, the entire target space $U_0=Y=[-0.03, 1.05]$.
+The G-Mapper algorithm starts with the cover $\{U_0\}$ consisting of one interval, the entire target space $U_0=Y=[-0.03, 1.05]$.
 The Mapper graph at this iteration is a single vertex.
 In the first iteration, the AD statistic of $U_0$ is $32.09$.
 Since $32.09>10$, the first interval is split into two intervals $U_0'=[-0.03,0.65)$ and $U_0''=(0.52,1.05]$.
 The Mapper graph at this iteration is an edge.
 In the second iteration, the AD statistics of $U_0'$ and $U_0''$ are $3.30$ and $10.64$, respectively.
-Since $10.64>10$, the interval $U_0''$ is split into $U_2=(0.52,0.89)$ and $U_3=(0.84,1.05]$ so that $\{U_1,U_2,U_3\}$ is a cover with $U_1=U_0'=[-0.03,0.65)$.
-The Mapper graph is a cycle graph with $4$ vertices.
+Since $10.64>10$, the interval $U_0''$ is split into $U_2=(0.52,0.89)$ and $U_3=(0.84,1.05]$ so that $\{U_1,U_2,U_3\}$ is a cover of $Y$ with $U_1=U_0'=[-0.03,0.65)$.
+The Mapper graph is a cycle graph with $4$ vertices. \end{example}